blhmr/sinadb/README.md

 - SET: Add new key or update existing one
 - GET: Get value from key if it exists
 - DEL: Delete key
+- GETSW: Get all keys that starts with a pattern
+- GETEW: Get all keys that ends with a pattern

 ### Example usage
 ```